open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/neurogrid/index.md

 ---
 active_product: false
-description: Neurogrid is a specialized neuromorphic hardware system that enables real-time simulation of neural models with up to 1M neurons & 8B synapses using low-power mixed-signal silicon neuron circuits arranged in 16 chips & interconnected via multicast routing.
+summary: Neurogrid is a specialized neuromorphic hardware system that enables real-time simulation of neural models with up to 1M neurons & 8B synapses using low-power mixed-signal silicon neuron circuits arranged in 16 chips & interconnected via multicast routing.